ITTF World Tour

-The ITTF World Tour, known as the ITTF Pro Tour until 2011, is an annual series of table tennis tournaments introduced by International Table Tennis Federation (ITTF) in 1996.
+The ITTF World Tour, known as the ITTF Pro Tour until 2011, was an annual series of table tennis tournaments introduced by International Table Tennis Federation (ITTF) in 1996.
 The tour includes events in seven categories: Men's and Women's Singles, Men's, Women's, and Mixed Doubles, and Under-21 Men's and Women's Singles.
 The tour has its own points system, with players accumulating points based on their performances in the tournaments they enter.

+History

 Since 2017, the ITTF also announced that the World Tour would be split into two tiers, with six World Tour Platinum, the new top tier of World Tour, and six regular World Tour events.
 The players who gain the most points in each of the seven different categories will be invited to participate in the ITTF World Tour Grand Finals at the end of the year.

+Since 2021, the ITTF World Tour has been effectively replaced by the newly created World Table Tennis.

 Overview

 ITTF Pro Tour (1996–2011)

 Number of tournaments in each year (Grand Finals not counted):